sszokoly/rtpstreams/README.md

 # rtpstreams
-Extracts the summary of RTP streams from pcap files.
+Extracts the summary of RTP streams from pcap files in additions to RFC2833 events, Maxskew and DSCP values.

 ## Example
 ```